Mesocyclone: Formation

 The updraft's pressure field primarily aids in this process, working to reorganize the curvature vorticity so that as the rising and spiraling air moves towards the center of low pressure, adjacent air parcels flowing across the updraft's pressure gradient begin rotating at different rates relative to each other.
 This creates vertical shear vorticity that enhances further rising air motion.
 The older air now more easily escapes the updraft and the low pressure center strengthens, then contracts in response, tightening the pressure gradient and causing converging air to rise even higher and faster.
 The effect is that the updraft is "stretched" upward as it more efficiently sucks up air, with rotation then becoming more organized due to conservation of angular momentum.
 Since the updraft now pulls in air more strongly, it pulls in more mass and momentum from the surrounding environment, which is conserved in the updraft.
 In nature this process happens simultaneously with the advection of the wind shear's momentum.

 As air parcels continue to converge towards the center of low pressure, parcels closer to the center rotate faster and so are tugged outward due to centrifugal forces, while outer slower moving parcels move inward.
 The inner faster rotating air exerts a pressure force against the slower moving air, and causes the slower air to speed up.
 This continues until most air parcels have reached a uniform rate of rotation.
 Curvature vorticity and vertical shear vorticity are now in balance, and the result is a single coherent vortex that emerges in the updraft.
 A mesocyclone has formed (spinning counterclockwise in the Northern Hemisphere, and clockwise in the Southern Hemisphere) and the incipient supercell storm fully matures.

 As the low-level mesocyclone continues to ingest horizontal vorticity, vorticity maximums or vortex patches (areas of slight rotation or transient vortices) may form alongside the boundary where the updraft and its downdrafts – the cool and moist forward flank downdraft (FFD) and the, often, warmer and more buoyant rear flank downdraft (RFD) – meet due to the interactions between the warmer and cooler air masses.
-Surges in the RFD often coincide with the consolidation of these vortex patches, and may lead to the genisis of a tornado as a result.
+Surges in the RFD often coincide with the consolidation of these vortex patches, and may lead to tornadogenesis as a result.
 This is visually indicated by the formation of a wall cloud or other low cloud structures near the surface as the updraft strengthens from its interactions with the RFD.

 The gallery below shows the three stages of development of a mesocyclone and a view of the storm relative motion on radar of a mesocyclone-producing tornado over Greensburg, Kansas on 4 May 2007.
-The storm was in the process of producing an F5 tornado at the time of the image.
+The storm was in the process of producing an EF5 tornado at the time of the image.

 Wind shear (red) sets air spinning (green).

 The updraft (blue) 'tips' the spinning air upright.